 The following are the nutrients and benefits that black beans contain:

-Black beans consumption is a very good investment for your bones for it is rich with minerals like calcium, phosphorous, magnesium, iron, zinc, manganese and copper which are essential contributors in maintaining and building a strong bone structure and strength.
+Black beans consumption is a very good investment for your bones because beans are rich with minerals like calcium, phosphorous, magnesium, iron, zinc, manganese, and copper which are essential contributors in maintaining and building a strong bone structure and strength.

 Plant-based Protein Source